Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Introduction

-Recently, Lloyd Trefethen \cite{Lloyd2} proposed a way of overcoming these issues, by proving that for continuous functions $f : \Omega \lo \R$ that are only required to be analytical in the \emph{Trefethen domain} $N_{m,\rho}$, an upper bound on the convergence rate applies:
+Recently, Lloyd N. Trefethen \cite{Lloyd2} proposed a way of delivering a potential solution to the problem: For continuous functions $f : \Omega \lo \R$ that are analytic in the unbounded \emph{Trefethen domain} (a genralization of a Bernstein ellipse) $N_{m,\rho}\subsetneq \Omega =[-1,1]^m$, of radius $\rho >1$, an upper bound on the convergence rate applies: